How SEO Impacts Other Digital Marketing Channels

 - Below-average landing page experience

 The area where SEO can impact PPC is the landing page experience.
-By optimizing a landing page for keyword relevance you’re targeting for PPC, you can increase the relevancy and increase your quality score.
+By optimizing a landing page for keyword relevance you’re targeting for PPC, you can increase the relevancy and increase your quality score, therefore increasing the quality score.

 Also running some technical diagnostics on pages like page speed will help you improve the landing page experience.
 It’s recommended to run some Conversion Rate Optimization tests as well in order to understand user behavior so you can increase conversion rates.
 Having a higher conversion rate on the page will signal that the landing page is relevant to the search query and what the user is looking for.